duplonicus/kucoin-futures-auto-stoploss/README.md

 ## Features

-Automatic stop-losses, trailing stop-losses, take-profits, and algo-trading
+Automatic stop-losses, trailing stop-losses, take-profits, and algo-trading.

 ## About

 The main purpose of this script is to prevent liquidation events.
-When a position exists or is entered, it creates a stoploss and take-profit order at the specified targets, resubmits the orders if the position size or liquidation price changes, or cancels the orders if the position is closed.
-It can also manage trailing-stops at the specified unrealized ROE percentages.
+When a position exists or is entered, it creates a stoploss order at the specified target, resubmits the order if the position size or liquidation price changes, or cancels the order if the position is closed.
+The original stoploss is replaced with a trailing-stop at the specified unrealized ROE percentage.

 The orders appear on the Stop Orders tab and the trader can still use the stop/take-profit button on the Positions tab to set a closer stop or take profit price.